erSubhashThapa/epoch2utc/README.md

 4. Go back to the chrome://extensions/ page and click the Load unpacked extension button and select the unzipped folder for your extension to install it.

+5. Now, double click on the 10 digit/First 10d igit of Epoch time and ypou will see the converted date, you can also copy to notepad using using Ctrl+V or Win+V.

 ## Snapshots
 ![image](https://user-images.githubusercontent.com/26038756/215323822-317b7bbb-c834-4b94-bdb2-c4e93d3848ab.png)